GerHobbelt/owemdjee/README.md

   Bling Fire Tokenizer provides state of the art performance for Natural Language text tokenization.

+- **cppjieba** [📁](./cppjieba) [🌐](https://github.com/GerHobbelt/cppjieba) --   the C++ version of the Chinese "Jieba" project:

+  - Supports loading a custom user dictionary, using the '|' separator when multipathing or the ';' separator for separate, multiple, dictionaries.
+  - Supports 'utf8' encoding.
+  - The project comes with a relatively complete unit test, and the stability of the core function Chinese word segmentation (utf8) has been tested by the online environment.

 - **fastBPE** [📁](./fastBPE) [🌐](https://github.com/GerHobbelt/fastBPE) -- text tokenization / ngrams
 - **fastText** [📁](./fastText) [🌐](https://github.com/GerHobbelt/fastText) -- [fastText](https://fasttext.cc/) is a library for efficient learning of word representations and sentence classification.
 Includes language detection feeatures.
 - **friso** [📁](./friso) [🌐](https://github.com/GerHobbelt/friso) -- high performance Chinese tokenizer with both GBK and UTF-8 charset support based on MMSEG algorithm.
+- **koan** [📁](./koan) [🌐](https://github.com/GerHobbelt/koan) --   a `word2vec` negative sampling implementation with correct CBOW update. kōan only depends on Eigen.

+  Although continuous bag of word (CBOW) embeddings can be trained more quickly than skipgram (SG) embeddings, it is a common belief that SG embeddings tend to perform better in practice.
+This was observed by the original authors of Word2Vec [1] and also in subsequent work [2].
+However, we found that popular implementations of word2vec with negative sampling such as [word2vec](https://github.com/tmikolov/word2vec/) and [gensim](https://github.com/RaRe-Technologies/gensim/) do not implement the CBOW update correctly, thus potentially leading to misconceptions about the performance of CBOW embeddings when trained correctly.

+- **libdtm** [📁](./libdtm) [🌐](https://github.com/GerHobbelt/dtm) -- LibDTM (Dynamic Topic Models and the Document Influence Model) implements topics that change over time (Dynamic Topic Models) and a model of how individual documents predict that change.
+This code is the result of work by David M. Blei and Sean M. Gerrish.
 - **libtextcat** [📁](./libtextcat) [🌐](https://github.com/GerHobbelt/libtextcat) -- text language detection
+- **many-stop-words** [📁](./many-stop-words) [🌐](https://github.com/GerHobbelt/many-stop-words) -- Many Stop Words is a simple Python package that provides a single function for loading sets of stop words for different languages.
 - **sentencepiece** [📁](./sentencepiece) [🌐](https://github.com/GerHobbelt/sentencepiece) -- text tokenization
 - **sentence-tokenizer** [📁](./sentence-tokenizer) [🌐](https://github.com/GerHobbelt/Tokenizer) -- text tokenization
+- **stopwords** [📁](./stopwords) [🌐](https://github.com/GerHobbelt/stopwords) -- default English stop words from different sources.
 - **ucto** [📁](./ucto) [🌐](https://github.com/GerHobbelt/ucto) -- text tokenization

   - **libfolia** [📁](./libfolia) [🌐](https://github.com/GerHobbelt/libfolia) -- working with the Format for Linguistic Annotation (FoLiA).
 Provides a high-level API to read, manipulate, and create FoLiA documents.
   - **uctodata** [📁](./uctodata) [🌐](https://github.com/GerHobbelt/uctodata) -- data for `ucto` library

+- **word2vec** [📁](./word2vec) [🌐](https://github.com/GerHobbelt/word2vec) -- Word2Vec in C++ 11.
+- **word2vec-GloVe** [📁](./word2vec-GloVe) [🌐](https://github.com/GerHobbelt/GloVe) -- an implementation of the GloVe (*Global Vectors for Word Representation*) model for learning word representations.
+- **wordfreq** [📁](./wordfreq) [🌐](https://github.com/GerHobbelt/wordfreq) -- wordfreq is a Python library for looking up the frequencies of words in many languages, based on many sources of data.
+- **wordfrequency** [📁](./wordfrequency) [🌐](https://github.com/GerHobbelt/FrequencyWords) -- FrequencyWords: Frequency Word List Generator and processed files.
 - **you-token-to-me** [📁](./you-token-to-me) [🌐](https://github.com/GerHobbelt/YouTokenToMe) -- text tokenization